Obamacare launch poised to reach millions despite shutdown drama

 "We will fix them and move on.
 Is it a sign that the law is flawed and failed?
 I don't think so.
 I think it's a sign that we're building a piece of complicated technology," Sebelius said.

-Senior administration officials and organizers working to help reach the uninsured with news of the law's benefits believe enrolment will get off to a quiet start on Tuesday and build slowly through the next six months.
+Senior administration officials and organizers working to help reach the uninsured with news of Obamacare benefits believe enrollment will get off to a quiet start on Tuesday and build slowly through the six-month enrollment period.

-The first enrolees are likely to be people with pre-existing health conditions and older people who have had a hard time obtaining coverage.
-But the law's success will depend on young healthy adults, whose lower risk profile is needed to compensate for higher cost beneficiaries.
+The first enrollees are likely to be people with pre-existing health conditions and older people who have had a hard time obtaining coverage up to now.
+But Obamacare's success will depend on young healthy adults, whose lower risk profile is needed to compensate for higher cost beneficiaries.

-The law remains unpopular, however, with 46 percent of the public.
+However, the law remains unpopular with 46 percent of the public.
 Anti-Obamacare forces have spent hundreds of millions of dollars in television advertising, outspending Obamacare supporters by more than four-to-one.
-Meanwhile, millions of potential beneficiaries do not know the law exists.
+Meanwhile, millions of potential beneficiaries don't know the law exists.

 Officials said Tuesday would also see a ramp-up in the administration's multimillion-dollar media campaign to reach prospective beneficiaries through television, Twitter, Facebook and social organizations including churches.

-In particular, they are targeting young and healthy Americans.
+In particular, they are targeting young and healthy Americans whose participation will help offset the cost of covering sicker beneficiaries.
 The advertising campaign is targeting black and Hispanic men between the ages of 18 and 35 in large cities in Florida, Texas, Illinois and California.

-(Additional reporting by Lewis Krauskopf and Sharon Begley in New York; Editing by Michele Gershberg, Lisa Shumaker, Grant McCool and Mohammad Zargham)
+"People are just starting to tune in," Sebelius said.
+"As we ramp up our communications and connect it with real facts, for the first time, a lot of Americans will be learning what the law means for them."